 While we’re proud to take an active role in the cultural life of California beyond publishing, The Book Club of California publications are our most substantive, vital, and lasting achievement.
 Book Club members take great pride in the Club’s long and distinguished history of printing books, keepsakes, and ephemera strong in attention to high craft, fine design, and letterpress printing.
 Over the past 100 years, The Book Club has played an important and quite possibly the most significant and durable role in the history and preservation of the arts of fine printing in California.

 The club has achieved this distinction by actively embracing printing as a fine art, publishing exemplary books on the art and history of our culture.
 The authors of these books–many of them club members–include historians, scholars, professional writers, and poets.
 The books are carefully conceived, thoughtfully designed, and attractively printed in limited editions, often by the foremost fine press printers in the country.
 In most cases, this represents the first and only appearance of their texts in printed form.
 The club has been recognized as the only club in America continually publishing fine press books since 1914 (and has received numerous awards for them).
 In so doing, the Book Club of California has given Californians a perspective on their heritage enjoyed by the residents of no other state.

-The year 1953 saw the inauguration of the Club’s popular Standing Order program, sometimes called the Gold-Standard of membership.
+The year 1953 saw the inauguration of the Club’s popular Standing Order program.